Last change: 2025-01-10

 The Linux command filecap shows what capabilities binaries have, such as from your PATH variable, or scanning a particular file system.

-The Linux command captest helps with testing capabilities and in particular to see if privilege escalation is possible.
+The captest command helps with testing Linux capabilities and includes by default a test to demonstrate to see if privilege escalation is possible.

 Seccomp, or secure computing, is a security measure in the Linux kernel that allows processes to protect themselves against unexpected or unwanted behavior.